GemiGuard Mirage Pro — IMEI obfuscation on Mudi V2

 Enhanced anonymity

-Regular IMEI changes disrupt device identification, making it harder to link devices to specific users, units or locations.
+Regular IMEI changes disrupt device identification, making it harder to link devices to specific users, teams or locations.

 Protection against cellular tracking